Free service - Available Monday to Friday from 9am until 7pm

 - Understand the mandatory services requirements based on the size of your connection.

-Getting your quotation
+Getting your quote

 Between five and 15 days after your application you will be given a quote for your connection.
 This will depend on the size and complexity of your project.
 Once you have accepted your quote for the services, you need to make a payment.
 Ten days after this payment is received they will arrange a site visit in order to establish what needs to be done to prepare the site.